 LinkedIn has deep search capabilities that many users either aren’t aware of or haven’t made full use of yet.
 With an SEO-friendly profile, you’ll show up in that search more often for your dream clients so they can contact you.

 Want even more leads from LinkedIn?
-Learn more about our customized LinkedIn Growth Programs that will help you expand your reach and attract the right kind of clients for your business.
+Learn more about our customized LinkedIn Growth and Training Programs that will help you expand your reach and attract the right kind of clients for your business.

 3 Tips for LinkedIn Profile Optimization